 cronprocesses, check out cronie - Timed Tasks

-While the basics are pretty easy, the options can be more complex.
-For more information on
+While the basics are not difficult, the options can be more complex.
+For more on

 crontab head up to the crontab manual page.
 On most systems, you can also enter